ReindorfN/Ml_projects/README.md

 3. **Environment Variables** (Optional):
    - `FLASK_ENV`: Set to `production` (or leave unset for production mode)
    - `PORT`: Automatically set by Render (don't override)
+   - `PYTHON_VERSION`: Should be set to `3.11.0` via render.yaml

+4. **Python Version**:
+   - The app requires Python 3.11 (pandas 2.1.1 compatibility)
+   - This is specified in `runtime.txt` and `render.yaml`
+   - If Render still uses Python 3.13, you may need to:
+     - Manually set Python version in Render dashboard: Settings → Environment → Python Version → 3.11.0
+     - Or upgrade pandas in requirements.txt to version 2.2.0+ (supports Python 3.13)

 4. **Deploy**:
    - Click "Create Web Service"